-Chicago easily gets my vote for best place to visit in the USA.
+Chicago easily gets my vote for the best place to visit in the USA.
 One of the largest cities in the country, Chicago really has something for everyone.
 It is a special gem of a city that is easy and safe to navigate by foot or public transportation.

 Famed for a skyline dotted with skyscrapers, this city is just as impressive from all angles.
-Whether a fan of shopping, architecture, museums, urban exploring or even lakefronts, rivers and green space, Chicago is sure to please.
+Whether a fan of shopping, architecture, museums, urban exploring or even lakefronts, rivers, and green space, Chicago is sure to please.

 Visitors should definitely not miss the Chicago Riverwalk – a delightful pedestrian walkway along the Chicago River.
 Stroll, jog, rent a bike or take a seat at one of the many available benches and restaurants to watch the world go by.
 If you would rather be part of the water action, rent a kayak or hop on an educational cruise run by the Chicago Architecture Foundation (a beloved activity for locals and tourists).